The support of singular stochastic PDEs: Introduction

-Here we use Feynman diagrams on the right-hand side to encode real constants.
-Straight lines should be though of as the heat kernel, dotted lines as the $\delta_0$-distribution and wavy lines as an approximation to $\delta_0$ at scale $\delta>0$.
+Here we use Feynman diagrams on the right-hand side to encode real constants in the same way as for example in \cite{Hairer2017} or \cite[Sec.~10.5]{Hairer2014}.
+Straight lines represent the heat kernel, dotted lines represent the $\delta_0$-distribution, and wavy lines represent an approximation to $\delta_0$ at scale $\delta>0$.

 To see how a ``high frequency perturbation'' can solve this issue, consider adding a term of the form $k^\delta = a^{\delta} \xi^{\lambda}$ with $\lambda=\lambda_\delta \ll \delta$ and $a^\delta \in \R$.
 Similar to (\ref{eq:ex:cerry}) one obtains